sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 ## Activity 2: Define Agents and Roles

-Lets add some banking domain functions that wil be used by the various agents.
+Lets add some more banking domain functions that wil be used by the various agents.

 Update IBankDataService at BankingAPI\Interface to add more function definitions